Sewer pipe relining

 How long does sewer pipe relining last?

-Can a cracked clay sewer pipe be relined?
+Can sewer pipe relining be completed without excavation?